renatoathaydes/Automaton/README.md

 Some other methods:

 * `text( String textToFind, Component root )` - used by `Automaton`'s own `"text:"` selector, finds Components and JTree nodes by their text.
-* `navigateBreadthFirst( Component | JTree root, Closure action )` - navigates through the Swing Component tree or JTree hierarchy, passing each visited component to the given Closure.
+* `navigateBreadthFirst( Component | JTree | JTable root, Closure action )` - navigates through the Swing Component tree or JTree hierarchy, passing each visited component to the given Closure (the `JTable` version also passes `row` and `column` indexes to the Closure).
 To stop navigating, the Closure must return `true`.
-* `callMethodIfExists( Object obj, String methodName, Object... args )` - very useful if you want to safely try to call a certain method on instances of different classes when possible.
+* `callMethodIfExists( Object obj, String methodName, Object... args )` - very useful if you want to safely try to call a certain method on instances of different classes when possible (returns an empty List if the method does not exist).
 Very useful inside the action Closure when navigating through a tree.

 #### Making efficient lookups